 Including food, shelter materials, and basic survival necessities during a crisis.

-Sustainable development for community wellbeing and a nurturing environment for children.
+For community wellbeing and a nurturing environment for children to grow.

 Where We Work

 Decades of military rule and oppression has left many in Myanmar in without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighbouring Thailand and Bangladesh.
 The responsibility of providing aid to these refugees has predominantly fallen to international non-government organizations.

 Extended and complex conflicts in Syria, Iraq and Yemen have resulted in a humanitarian crisis almost beyond comprehension that has resulted in the displacement of millions of people.
 Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria, Iraq and Yemen and refugees who have fled to neighboring countries.

 Partners provides emergency and short-term provision of food, shelter materials, and basic survival necessities for children, their families, and communities during times of acute crisis.
 Emergency relief is essential when war or social breakdown occurs leaving children vulnerable to suffering and exploitation.
 As well as providing critical relief items, our team is always focused on the long-term, looking for sustainable solutions to move beyond handouts and empower the people themselves to be part of the solution.

 We believe that access to education is fundamental to children's well-being and development.
 Sadly, the mass displacement of communities, destruction to education infrastructure and economic hardship that war brings means many children in the communities we work don’t have the chance to go to school.
 From providing communities with the resources they need to rebuild schools destroyed by ISIS in Syria, to supporting refugee children from Myanmar to be able to attend school, Partners is working hard to ensure all children have the chance to receive the education they deserve.